projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

        Caption for the figure

 The file name specified is relative to the document source file, and we recommend putting images into an ``images`` folder where the document source is found.
-The usual image formats handled by a web browser are
+The usual image formats handled by a web browser are supported:
-supported: JPEG, PNG, GIF, and SVG.
+JPEG, PNG, GIF, and SVG.
 Keep the image size only as large as needed, generally at least 500 px wide but no more than 1000 px, and no more than 250 KB unless a particularly large image is needed for clarity.

 Tabs, Spaces, and Indenting
 ***************************

 Indenting is significant in reST file content, and using spaces is preferred.
-Extra indenting can (unintentionally) change the way content is rendered too.
+Extra indenting can (unintentionally) change the way content is rendered, too.
 For lists and directives, indent the content text to the first non-blank space in the preceding line.
 For example:

 .. code-block:: rest